richardhristov/openai-api-streaming-completions/README.md

 # openai-api-streaming-completions

 This package provides streamable completions from the OpenAI API.
-Requires a native fetch implementation like what's available in the browser or in node starting with version 17.5.

 ```
 import { streamCompletions } from "openai-api-streaming-completions";